(long island, ny usa)

 Yes we also struggled with what to say in our marketing material.

 The best advice I could suggest is address the problems and concerns a potential client has.
 I would suggest having some information about yourself – sort of a mini-resume – that highlights your credentials, experience, results, etc. Also I would suggest the benefits of using your service – like they don’t have to worry about hiring and training someone, that billing is your specialty and that’s all you do, etc.

 When considering a billing service, a potential client wants to be assured that whoever would be handling their account is knowledgeable in billing and knows how to get insurance claims paid.
 Most of the doctors I meet with are frustrated with the condition of their accounts.
 They want to know if I know what I’m doing, and how I’m going to improve their income.

-are considering your service than they probably already have a lot of unpaid claims.
-That's another good way to get potential clients is by working on their accounts receivables.
+If they are considering your service than they probably already have a lot of unpaid claims.
+That’s another good way to get potential clients is by working on their accounts receivables.

 When you make flyers and build your website, I would also suggest placing a good picture of yourself on both.
 When I market our billing service, one thing people seem to always remember is my face.

 For a flyer I would suggest not getting too wordy since most people who view it will only look at it for a short time.
 I would suggest making it look professional and clearly sell the benefits of your service – sort of an elevator sales pitch.
 If you are looking for good examples I would suggest searching for “example brochure templates” on Google – and then select “images” at the top of the page.
 VistaPrint also has some nice templates.